 When Greek yoghurt is just a baby, it is regular yoghurt but then we strain it for some time.
 What we get out of it is thicker yoghurt that has lost most of its whey but became a healthy, thick, rich, and creamy treat!
 While straining, it lost whey but also some lactose so the new, Greek yoghurt is much lower in sugar than unstrained (normal) yoghurt.
 It is also higher in protein.
 We can make it from cow’s milk, sheep, buffalo, or even yak.

-But beware, due to the lack of legal definition in the US and “too much work” manufacturers need to put into strain yoghurt (sometimes double or triple straining) has to lead them to take some shortcuts.
+But beware, due to the lack of legal definition in the US and “too much work” manufacturers need to put into strain yoghurt (sometimes double or triple straining) has led them to take some shortcuts.
 They simply do not want to deal with the straining so they just add thickening agents to make it creamier (starch and similar products).
 This is what should be called ‘Greek-style yoghurt’ so be extra careful because you don’t want to consume products like that thinking you are eating healthy.
 Always choose strained Greek yoghurt or just make it by yourself!

 Don’t forget, Greek yoghurt can also be made from low-fat or fat-free milk.

 History of Greek yoghurt

 Yiaourti or yogurt in Greek has first been mentioned as long ago as in 5th century BC by historian Herodotus so we could say that the recipe originally comes from Greece.
 You can also find it in all Mediterranean countries, sometimes by the name ‘Mediterranean-style yogurt’.
 In the Middle East, they call it Labneh but you can also find its varieties all over the world- Denmark (Ymer) and …..
 (Skyr).

 It spread all over the world after WW1 and people just can’t get enough of it.